Skillz4Killz/dapi-bench/README.md

 It is important to remember that this test was done for a 2 hour duration.
 We can now use these values to estimate the amount of memory each library would take after 24 hours.

 - Discordeno is a bit more complicated to estimate for because it has a downwards trend of saving memory.
 It starts 208.5 MB and ends after 2 hours at 108.7 MB.
 However, throughout the hours this stays relatively stable, the big drop is near the 1 hour period which is the guild sweeper we discussed earlier.
-This means we can assume that over time this will remain the same.
+This means we can assume that over time this will remain the same with a net increase of +0MB/minute.
 Since during the duration of those hours it does relatively stay the say.
 At 24 hours, Discordeno would take about 108.7MB.
-- Harmony had a upwards trend, starting at 320.5 MB and ending at 459.5 MB.
-This means on average it will increase +1.158333 MB every minute.
-If we were to add another 1,320 minutes for the remaining 22 hours.
-This would add ~1.5 GB for a total of about 2GB at 24 hours.
+- To calculate the per minute for each library take the `2 hours` value and subtract the `Starting` value.
+Then divide the result by 120, the minutes in the two hours which was tested.
+- To calculate 24 hours, multiply the `Per Minute` value by 60 to get hourly then multiply by 22.
+The result here is added to the value of `2 hours`.
 - The prices listed below under the Cost To Host column use the prices provided by [netcup](https://www.netcup.eu/vserver/) at their dedicated server prices because as we have seen with several bots at this size, a dedicated server is almost always necessary and netcup has been the cheapest dedicated servers I have found.
 - The values below only take into account the libraries memory, it does not take into account the data you will add onto the cache/ram for example, command prefixes, languages and other settings/data you need cached to provide your bot's features.
 It will almost always be higher than the values below which means the costs will also inevitably be higher.
-- Most big bots at scale have very long uptimes to provide a stable experience for example months of uptime.

 **Discordeno**